fourlastor-jams/into-the-wip/documents/Art/Character Design Document.md

 | ![image](https://github.com/fourlastor-jams/into-the-wip/assets/4059636/edb1ca3d-9345-45e1-bf69-5bd00eb5ac20) | ![image](https://github.com/fourlastor-jams/into-the-wip/assets/4059636/d7374676-fb04-4d57-811e-716a10028dbb) | ![image](https://github.com/fourlastor-jams/into-the-wip/assets/4059636/1897931e-3508-4b19-bb55-35859f466e85) |

 ### Mechanical
-Mechanical monsters are a race of creatures that have mechanically enhanced capabilities by having parts of their bodies replaced by robotic limbs and parts.
+Mechanical monsters are a race of creatures that have enhanced capabilities.
+They have parts of their bodies replaced by robotic limbs and technology.
-Their `cunning` nature is followed by `long and thin`, `rectangular shaped`, `flat lines`.
-Mechanical parts are `silver`, and the rest of their bodies are regular coloured.
-The lights on their bodies are `green`.
-They are `agile` speedy creatures and their texture is metallic and robotic.
+They are `cunning` by nature.
+They are `small` and have `organic lines` of that of an old-earth animal.
+Mechanical parts are `silver` and `rectangular shaped` with a `metallic and robotic` texture with `green` lights.
+They are `agile` speedy creatures.

-They're quite the contrast to the `rounded` nuclear monsters.
+They're quite the contrast to the `big` and `rounded` nuclear monsters.

 * Emotion?
 * Colour?